-All areas are accessible to wheel chair users.
+Alverton School is on one level and all areas are accessible to wheel chair users.
 Toilets can, and have, been adapted for some pupils with differing needs and there is a disabled toilet and shower room, which also has a specially adapted changing area.

-Ramps have been included outside to allow easy access and the school's accessibility has recently been extensively reviewed, resulting in additional measures, such as further ramps, another disabled toilet and a lift in the hall, being put in place.
+Ramps have been included outside to allow easy access and the school's accessibility has recently been extensively reviewed, resulting in additional measures, such as further ramps and a lift in the hall, being put in place.

-The Health and Safety officer reviews the accessibility plan on a regular basis and submits this to the Resources and Premises sub-committee of the Governing body.
+The Health and Safety officer reviews the accessibility plan on a regular basis and submits this to the Resources and Premises subcommittee of the Governing body.